 SDEV speaks on unauthorised building works in New Territories Exempted Houses

-Following is the transcript of remarks (English portion) by the Secretary for Development, Mrs Carrie Lam, today (May 16) on unauthorised building works in New Territories Exempted Houses:
+Following is the transcript of remarks (English portion) by the Secretary for Development, Mrs Carrie Lam, speaking to the media today (June 22) on unauthorised building works in New Territories Exempted Houses:

 (Please also refer to the Chinese portion of the transcript.)